buluma/buluma.github.io/_posts/2018-12-20-when-is-a-role-a-role.md

 ## Keep it simple

 Over time Ansible roles tend to get more complex.
 [Jeff Geerling](https://www.jeffgeerling.com/) tries to [keep Ansible roles under 100 lines](https://www.ansible.com/blog/make-your-ansible-playbooks-flexible-maintainable-and-scalable).
-That can be a challenge, but I agree to Jeff.
+That can be a challenge, but I agree with Jeff.

 Whenever I open up somebody else' Ansible role and the code keeps on scrolling, I tend to get demotivated: